Article summary: Discover the Best Free (and Cheap) Hot Pools in Taupo and Rotorua!

 You can soak in the hot stream with little waterfalls pouring over the rocks whilst looking out at the rushing Waikato river passing by.
 When you get too hot in the springs, a dip in the cold river will awaken and refresh you.

 Spa Park has recently undergone an upgrade and there are bathrooms, a changing room, and a little coffee stand.
 This is a popular place, so we recommend a sunrise visit to avoid the crowds.

-This just might be our favorite hot spring of all.
+This is our favorite hot spring in Taupo.
 While Wairakei requires an entrance fee, it’s so worth the money for the oasis that awaits you!

 The water in these pools is mineral-rich and some of the bluest we’ve ever seen.
 There are several pools, all of varying temperatures, so you can get super hot in one and cool off in another.
 Repeat until you’re a prune.

-We like to visit Wairakei in the evening—if you arrive just before sunrise, you can see the amazing blue color in the light and then relax under the stars.
+We like to visit Wairakei in the evening—if you arrive just before sunset, you can see the amazing blue color in the light and then relax under the stars.

 Top tip: Before you go, look online for deals to the Wairakei Thermal Pools.
-You can book $25 tickets directly on Wairakei’s own website, but we often find specials on Grabone and Bookme for around $15 per person.
+You can book $25 tickets directly on Wairakei’s own website, but we often find specials on Book Me for around $15 per person.

 A rectangular, man-made pool holds natural hot spring water at this special spot.
 This is a no-frills but tidy hot pool.
 It has a community feel to it and there are bathrooms there.

 Butcher’s Pool is right off the main road between Rotorua and Taupo, so it’s well worth a visit if you’re driving this route.

 Likely the most well-known hot spring in the area, Kerosene Creek is a popular spot!
 This is for a good reason, as this hot spring is in a beautiful setting.